-In May 2020, the Governmental Accounting Standards Board issued GASB Statement No. 96, Subscription-Based Information Technology Arrangements (SBITAs), which defines SBITAs and provides accounting and financial reporting for SBITAs by governments.
-This statement requires a government to recognize a subscription liability and an intangible right-to-use subscription asset for SBITAs.
-The University is currently evaluating the impact this standard will have on the financial statements when adopted.
-The provisions of this statement are effective for the University's fiscal year ending June 30, 2023.
+In May 2020, the Governmental Accounting Standards Board issued GASB Statement No. 96, Subscription-Based Information Technology Arrangements (SBITAs), which increase the usefulness of government's financial statements by requiring recognition of certain SBITA assets and liabilities that previously were classified as operating expenses.
+This Statement establishes a single model for SBITA accounting based on the foundational principle that SBITAs are the right to use an underlying IT asset.
+Under this Statement, a government is required to recognize an intangible right-to-use subscription asset and a corresponding subscription liability.
+The new SBITA standard is expected to impact the University's financial statements as a result of the SBITAs currently classified as operating expenses.
+The provisions of this statement are effective for the University's financial statements for the year ending June 30, 2023.